ioerger/synchronized_cells/README.md

 - script: curvefit2.py
 - dependencies: scipy and statsmodels (python packages)
 - usage: `python curvefit2.py [cos|rv]`
+- input files: (script automatically reads these)
+  - total_deseq_norm_skip0hr.txt (normalized expression values of each gene at each timepoint in each replicate of each strain)
-- input file: corr.txt (contains correlation coefficients between cos and rv for all genes; script automatically reads this)
+  - corr.txt (contains correlation coefficients between cos and rv for all genes)
+  - H37Rv3.prot_table (annotation - info on ORFs)
+  - H37Rv.COG_roles.dat (functional categories for each genes)
 - output: fits curves for all genes to cos or rv cells; saves parameter estimates and goodness-of-fit in a tab-separated spreadsheet
 - runtime: about 15 seconds
 - Example: `python curvefit2.py cos > curvefit2_cos.txt`